zapta/apio-wiki-dev/docs/project-file.md

     CLK_DIV=12_000_000
 ```

-#### The `format-verible-options` option
+### The `format-verible-options` option

-The optional 'format-verible-options' option allows to control the operation
+The optional `format-verible-options` option allows to control the operation
 of the `apio format` command by specifying additional options to the
 underlying Verible formatter.

 ```